aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 2. The actor then performing a series of actions such as privilege escalation and establishing persistence.
 3. Finally, the actor exfiltrating data from an Amazon S3 resource.

 Extended Threat Detection covers threat scenarios involving AWS credentials misuse, data compromise attempts in Amazon S3, Amazon EKS cluster compromise, Amazon EC2 instance group compromise, and Amazon ECS cluster compromise.
+The coverage has grown over time, with [AttackSequence:EKS/CompromisedCluster](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-attack-sequence-finding-types.html), [AttackSequence:EC2/CompromisedInstanceGroup](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-attack-sequence-finding-types.html), and [AttackSequence:ECS/CompromisedCluster](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-attack-sequence-finding-types.html) joining the original credential and S3 data scenarios.
 ETD correlates signals including runtime activity, malware detections, VPC Flow Logs, DNS queries, and CloudTrail events to identify multi-stage attack patterns across these resource types.
 Because of the nature of these threat scenarios, GuardDuty considers all attack sequence finding types as Critical.

 ### Key considerations for Extended Threat Detection

 ETD is automatically enabled for all GuardDuty accounts at no additional cost.
 No manual activation is required.
 You can verify that ETD is enabled by visiting the Extended Threat Detection page under Protection plans in the GuardDuty console.
-To maximize ETD's detection coverage, enable Runtime Monitoring for your EC2, ECS, and EKS workloads — this provides the operating system–level signals that ETD correlates with network and API activity to detect multi-stage attacks.

-It is important to note that S3 Protection remains a separate feature from ETD.
-S3 Protection must be enabled independently and is not automatically activated when ETD is turned on.
-ETD works alongside other GuardDuty features, including optional S3 Protection, to enhance your overall threat detection capabilities.
+What ETD can actually detect depends on what else you have enabled, and this is the part teams underestimate.
+Runtime Monitoring supplies the operating system level signals that ETD correlates with network and API activity, so without it, EC2, ECS, and EKS attack sequences are built from a thinner set of evidence.
+S3 Protection is a separate feature that must be enabled independently and is not activated when ETD is turned on, so S3 data compromise sequences depend on it.

+ETD has also grown beyond GuardDuty's own telemetry.
+Attack sequence findings now include indicator types drawn from the wider security portfolio, specifically `VULNERABILITY`, `MALICIOUS_PACKAGE`, `MISCONFIGURATION`, `REACHABILITY`, and `SENSITIVE_DATA`.
+The `SENSITIVE_DATA` indicator, for example, tells you that an S3 bucket involved in the sequence contains sensitive data as identified by Amazon Macie through AWS Security Hub CSPM.
+This is a meaningful shift in how you should think about enablement.
+A GuardDuty attack sequence is now richer if you also run Amazon Inspector, Amazon Macie, and Security Hub CSPM, because those services contribute the context that turns "an instance was compromised and data moved" into "an instance with a known exploitable vulnerability was compromised and data moved out of a bucket holding sensitive data."
+The services are not just aggregated in one console, they improve each other's output.

+The practical recommendation: treat ETD coverage as a reason to close gaps in your wider deployment rather than as a standalone feature to verify.
+If you are deciding where to spend effort, enabling Runtime Monitoring on your container and EC2 estate and confirming S3 Protection is on will do more for ETD quality than anything you can configure in ETD itself.

+### GuardDuty Investigation

+[GuardDuty Investigation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-investigation.html) provides AI-powered analysis of findings and accounts, and it changes the first step of triage for many teams.
+When you create an investigation, GuardDuty examines the finding context, related activity from the last 90 days, affected resources, threat intelligence, and threat indicators, then returns a structured assessment.
+Each investigation produces a risk level from Info through Critical, a confidence rating, a summary of key observations, supporting investigation detail, MITRE ATT&CK technique classification, and recommended actions that include the CLI commands to carry them out.

+This feature is in preview at the time of writing and is available in ten commercial Regions: US East (N. Virginia), US East (Ohio), US West (Oregon), Canada (Central), Europe (Frankfurt), Europe (Ireland), Europe (London), Europe (Paris), Europe (Stockholm), and Asia Pacific (Tokyo).

+There are three analysis types. **Finding analysis** takes a specific finding ID, and during preview covers all Extended Threat Detection findings plus selected findings from the foundational, S3, and Runtime plans. **Account analysis** assesses the threat posture of a single account. **Organization analysis** assesses your organization, covering up to 100 accounts during preview.

+To enable it, choose **Settings** in the GuardDuty console and enable **AI powered investigations**, or call `UpdateDetector` with the `AI_ANALYST` feature.
+Investigators need `guardduty:CreateInvestigation`, `guardduty:GetInvestigation`, and `guardduty:ListInvestigations`.
+Note the access model: administrator accounts can create, get, and list investigations for themselves and their members, while member accounts can only get and list investigations for their own account and cannot create them.
+If you want application teams triaging their own findings, that constraint shapes your operating model, and during preview you should plan around the quotas of 10 investigations per account per day and 100 total per account.

+Two things worth understanding before you build a process around it.
+First, investigations run asynchronously, so you create one and then retrieve results by investigation ID rather than waiting on a response.
+That makes it straightforward to trigger from an EventBridge rule on high severity findings and attach the result to a ticket.
+Second, GuardDuty Investigation uses cross-Region inference, which means your investigation data stays stored in the originating Region but may be processed in another Region within the same geography.
+For the United States that means the US Regions, for Europe the European Regions, and for Japan the Japan and Osaka Regions.
+All transfer is encrypted, but if you have data processing constraints, confirm this is acceptable before enabling it.

+Where this fits alongside existing tooling: use GuardDuty Investigation when you want a fast, structured first pass on a specific finding or an account's overall posture, with a disposition and next actions.
+It is not a replacement for log-level investigation.
+When you need to pivot across raw CloudTrail, VPC flow, and EKS audit data to reconstruct exactly what happened, [Amazon Detective](../detective/index.md) remains the tool for that depth.

 ### Filtering findings